-#ENDSARS: Okowa imposes 48-hour curfew in Delta
+#EndSARS: Okowa imposes 48-hour curfew in Delta

-The governor of Delta State, Ifeanyi Okowa, has imposed a 48-hour curfew in the state following Wednesday night’s arson and destruction of government property in Asaba by some youth “disguising as protesters.”
+Delta Governor, Senator (Dr) Ifeanyi Okowa, has imposed a 48-hour curfew in the state following Wednesday night’s arson and destruction of government property in Asaba by some youths disguising as protesters.

-Mr Okowa made this known in a statewide broadcast in Asaba on Thursday, saying that the curfew would commence at 6 pm on Thursday, a statement made available to PREMIUM TIMES, revealed
+Okowa made these known in a statewide broadcast in Asaba on Thursday, and said that the curfew would commence at 6 p.m. on Thursday.

 He said that the peaceful protests by #ENDSARS protesters had been hijacked by suspected criminals, and stated that the state government would not watch the elements to have a field day.